vioxcd/coursera-dwh-for-bi-capstone/README.md

 The ELT is supposed to be ETL based on the [course assignment](assets/Assignment.docx), but I modified it to be ELT.
 The spec can be seen in the [inventory doc](assets/InventoryDW.doc)

 Each project folder contain READMEs for setup and other things

+## Further cleaning up

+- Create `Makefile` for setting up and cleaning